The balls are already in the air.

-The arc of a thrown ball is the visible, external, photographable part of the practice.
-The neural activity that produced the arc is invisible.
+Most representations of juggling show only the arc - the visible, external, photographable part of the practice.
+The neural activity that produced the arc is invisible in real life.
 You see the balls.
 You do not see the decision.

 What this means for how we think about leadership